ellakoa/postcard-poem/content/posts/time-matters-not.md

 alt: An old magnificent Cedar of Lebanon tree standing in Kearsney Parks.
 The Park and trees are covered in Snow
 poem: |
-  A tree stood content in its favourite spot
+  A tree stood content
+  in its favourite spot
-  Standing still for so long time was forgot
+  Standing still for so long
+  time was forgot
-  The tree grew strong the tree grew tall
+  The tree grew strong
+  the tree grew tall
-  A fine place to stand and survey all
+  A fine place to stand
+  and survey all
   The tree knew that time mattered not
   Standing quite still in its favourite spot.
 alignPoemLeft: false
 address: |-
+  Time Mattered Not
   Kearsney Gardens
   Temple Ewell
   Dover Kent